Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 She made a point of sitting there.
 Her husband, Jeff, decided to stand in the kitchen so he could see the crowd, reminding himself "don't get personal" as he imagined what people might say.

-Candace stood nearby, scanning the faces of neighbors, many of whom did not yet realise the woman in the hijab was Maria because her attendance had not been announced.
+Caldwell stood nearby, scanning the faces of neighbours, many of whom did not yet realise the woman in the hijab was Taheb because her attendance had not been announced.

 Soon, it was standing room only in the living room, kitchen, dining room and all the way past the Norris family photos into the foyer.
-When George arrived, he posted himself by the front door in case something happened.
+When Biscan arrived, he posted himself by the front door in case something happened.
 Outside, three sheriff's department cars were parking along the cul-de-sac.
-Once the sheriff and two deputies were inside, Mickey stood in front of the fireplace.
+Once the sheriff and two deputies were inside, Norris stood in front of the fireplace.

 He thanked people for coming.
 He introduced the sheriff, who said there was only so much he could say about the investigation since everyone in the room was a "potential juror".